Virtual Tour of the Ridge Route

 Current Status – 2017:

 The Ridge Route is closed to motorized vehicles from just north of Templin Highway to the Tumble Inn.
 Initially, landslides and oil pipeline breaks closed the roadway in January 2005.
-It has not fully reopened since and is in danger of not opening again due to right of way relinquishments by the Forest Service.
+It has not fully reopened since and is in danger of not opening again due to right of way relinquishment by the Forest Service and the County of Los Angeles Department of Public Works.
 These relinquishments have put this public roadway into private hands, which don’t intend to open the road to the public again.
+This must be corrected before it is too late.

-Video from November 2015 showing the condition of the roadway from the Tumble Inn to near Liebre Summit.
+Video from November 2015 showing the condition of the roadway from the Tumble Inn to State 138.